tanster1234/100daysofML/log.md

 **Today's Progress**: Read up on Decision trees, how they work, the math behind them, the entropy involved and the advantages and disadvantages of implementing decision trees.

 **Thoughts**: This wasn't very difficult to understand as I had come up on similar kinds of trees in programming algorithms, binary search trees for example.
 I had already implemented decision trees in Day 1 when I was working with the housing dataset, and now I have a clearer understanding of how they work.

+## Day 8: 23: July 2018

+**Today's Progress**: Got a new project which involved analyzing fitness data from a tracker on the arm.
+The tracker has three sensors each each with three different measurements so a total of 9 data points.
+The project requires us to train a model which can classify whether an action is part of various exercises that the client has given us, such as hooks, jab crosses, jumping jacks etc.

+**Thoughts**: It's nice to finally start working on a real project since I have a dearth of data, in fact I only have 10 repetitions of each exercise it's difficult to implement a really accurate model, so will most likely focus on logistic regression.

+## Day 9: 24 July 2018

+**Today's Progress**: Spent time visualizing the dataset using plotly and cufflinks and investigated which features/measurements were actually important to the specific movement.

+**Thoughts**: This surprisingly took longer than I thought as I had to manually select and deselect the 9 features from a given exercise but it's definitely an important step of the process.

+## Day 10: 25 July 2018

+**Today's Progress**: Splitting data into training set and validation set and trying to go through data preprocessing.

+**Thoughts**: Finding this more difficult as most tutorials I have read up till now focus on how to implement the algorithms and less on cleaning and preparing the data.
+Will need to spend more time on this.